-Arbor Day in Hawai`i
+Arbor Day Hawaiʻi

 If you are a fan of trees, then you won’t want to miss another Arbor Day!
 Arbor Day is the one-day, formally designated across our entire nation to honor, plant and enjoy trees.
-In November all across Hawaiʻi people celebrate trees with free tree giveaways, tree planting, gardening demonstrations and woodworking and craft exhibits.
-Over 7200 trees are given away to residents on Kauaʻi, Maui, Hawaiʻi, and Oʻahu.
+Every Saturday following the First Friday in November, all across Hawaiʻi people celebrate trees with free tree giveaways, tree planting, gardening demonstrations and woodworking and craft exhibits.
+Each year, over 7,200 trees are given away to residents on Kauaʻi, Maui, Hawaiʻi, and Oʻahu.

-Find an event near you at ArborDayHawaii.org!
+Find an event near you:

-“Arbor Day gives us the important opportunity to share with the community of [Hawaii] the importance of urban forestry, and a grander scale, the importance of how urban forestry impacts the entire ecosystem of Hawaii.
+“Arbor Day gives us the important opportunity to share with the community of [Hawaiʻi] the importance of urban forestry, and a grander scale, the importance of how urban forestry impacts the entire ecosystem of Hawaiʻi.”

-Keren Gundersen, Project Manager, Kauai Invasive Species Committee
+- – Keren Gundersen, Project Manager, Kauai Invasive Species Committee

-Today, advocates of Arbor Day in Hawaiʻi are big proponents of native and Polynesian introduced plants with a sprinkling of food trees and soil saving ground covers thrown in.
+Today, advocates of Arbor Day Hawaiʻi are big proponents of native and Polynesian introduced plants with a sprinkling of food trees and soil saving ground covers thrown in.
 The island giveaways have become a way to celebrate trees and gather with friends, new and old.
 Each islands’ giveaway has taken on a special character.
 Featured below are glimpses into the celebrations across the State.

-Volunteers and partners for the event are numerous and include conservation groups from around Kauai, as well as hotels, The UH College of Tropical Agriculture and Human Resources (CTAHR), the native plant society, National Tropical Botanical Garden, and the Kauai Invasive Species Committee.
-Nearly 700 community members stopped by to get a free plant.
+Kauaʻi Island has a very strong local commitment to Arbor Day.
+The Kauaʻi Landscape Industry Council and a strong team of local sponsors see Arbor Day as an opportunity to bring the community together to learn how they can become involved in preserving Kauai’s biodiversity and ecosystem health.
+Volunteers and partners for the event are numerous and include conservation groups from around Kauaʻi, as well as hotels, The UH College of Tropical Agriculture and Human Resources (CTAHR), the native plant society, National Tropical Botanical Garden, and the Kauaʻi Invasive Species Committee.
+Nearly 700 community members stop by to get a free plant.

-On Maui the main celebration site for Arbor Day is also at a botanic garden–the Maui Nui Botanical Gardens.
+On Maui, the main celebration site for Arbor Day is also at a botanic garden–the Maui Nui Botanical Gardens.
 This organization uses the opportunity to promote the planting of trees in our urban community and to showcase over 30 species of Hawaiian trees from well known plants like pandanus, kamani and koa to the more unusual such as uki uki and Ko’oloa’ula.
-This year over 1,300 trees were distributed!
-Arbor Day on Maui brought over 1,200 people together as volunteers and participants eager to get their free tree.
+Arbor Day on Maui has brought over 1,200 people together as volunteers and participants eager to get their free tree.